Addis Through The Looking Glass

 It provides a powerful ending to a set that marks yet another landmark in the colourful and wildly varied career of Dubulah, whose interest in reggae started when he played in a school reggae band in Hackney, east London.
 Since then he has "spent time trying to be an avant-garde composer and failing miserably, living in a squat in Stepney with one cold water tap and large rats", before working with reggae star Mykaell Riley "so I went from trying to sound like Bartok to playing in the style of the Mighty Diamonds, Black Uhuru and Steel Pulse!".
 He moved on to form Trans-global Underground with Tim Whelan and Hamid Man Tu, recording six albums with these world music mavericks, famous for mixing beats with a wide array of global influences, before leaving to form Temple of Sound with Neil Sparkes.
 Along the way he became a prolific producer, working with the likes of Natacha Atlas.

-Dub Colossus - expanding to a mighty 12-piece live band - will be playing WOMAD Charlton Park this summer (29-31 July), with more dates to be announced soon.
-This may have started out as a studio-based project, but Dub Colossus proved that they are also a rousing live band known to transport audiences to the sultry clubs and pounding dancehalls of Addis Ababa with their intriguing and exuberant mix of traditional Ethiopian sounds, sturdy reggae rhythms and a modern dub twist, simultaneously familiar yet fresh, with echoes of such diverse acts as The Abyssinians, Sun Ra, Tlahoun Gesese, Pablo Gadd, Hirut Beqele, Dick Dale and King Tubby.
+Dub Colossus may have started out as a studio-based project, but have proved that they are also a rousing live band known to transport audiences to the sultry clubs and pounding dancehalls of Addis Ababa with their intriguing and exuberant mix of traditional Ethiopian sounds, sturdy reggae rhythms and a modern dub twist.
+Their sound is simultaneously familiar yet fresh, with echoes of such diverse influences as The Abyssinians, Sun Ra, Tlahoun Gesese, Pablo Gadd, Hirut Beqele, Dick Dale and King Tubby.

 - Number 3 in No Borderz top 10 albums of 2011 Noborderz.com (Netherlands)